srinivasanrk1/LobsterInk_Assessment/README.md

 # LobsterInk_Assessment

-Steps to run,
+Steps to run

 cd to folder and run docker compose build

 It will throw up error some time in efcore network for first time some times and then it will connect, Just wait for few mins.

-Addded sample.json as default format for request object decision tree nested json. use this for post to adventure api.
+Added sample.json as default format for request, it is decision tree nested json. use this for post to adventure api.

 Since UI is not needed, I followed approach,